- - Vice-Chancellor and President

 - - Deputy Vice-Chancellor and Vice-President (Academic)

-- - Deputy Vice-Chancellor and Vice-President (Research and Development)
+- - Deputy Vice-Chancellor (Research and Innovation)

 - - Vice-President (People and Advancement)